Mapping classes are almost determined by their finite quotient actions: Mapping classes and mapping tori

 \section{Mapping classes and mapping tori}

 In this section, we summarize some basic structures related to mapping classes and mapping tori of surface automorphisms.
 We introduce two settings to be considered in subsequent sections, as Convention \ref{settings}.
-Throughout this paper, we consistently use the deck transformation group of a fixed universal covering space as a substitute for the fundamental group at a basepoint.
-Many subsequent constructions become more direct to describe and more concrete to analyze in this way.
+Throughout this paper, we almost always take the covering space perspective when speaking of fundamental groups, so they refer to deck transformation groups acting on fixed universal covering spaces.